Swiss Chicken Bake

 When we have a big family gathering, this is the dish we want Ginny to make.
-In fact, it’s so consistently delicious that it’s one of the few chicken breast meals I’ll gladly eat without the worry of its being too dry.
+It’s so consistently delicious that it’s one of the few chicken breast meals I’ll gladly eat without the worry of it being too dry.

 For example, chicken cordon bleu, chicken marsala and chicken stir fry.